 Collin Barth | Graduate Assistant

-Collin Barth is in his second year as a graduate assistant with the Detroit Mercy men’s basketball program in 2016-17.
-In his second season, he will serve as the team's video analyst.
+Collin Barth enters his first year as a graduate assistant with the Detroit Mercy men’s basketball program.

 An acclaimed AAU coach at the national level, he has been a head coach with Team Work Basketball for the last five years posting over 150 wins and securing over 10 tournament titles.
 He has coached 36 players who have received athletic scholarships, including 19 at the Division I level.
 Eight more players are currently receiving scholarship offers in the class of 2017.